-Personal banker belongs to popular customer service jobs.
+Personal Banker, often also called Relationship Banker, belongs to popular customer service jobs.
 If you apply for this position at one of the big banking institutions (think Wells Fargo, CitiBank, Bank of America and similar), you will always face a competition of many job seekers in your interview (sometimes more than twenty people).

 Unless you manage to demonstrate excellent communication and sales skills, and a decent knowledge of banking products and services they offer to their clients, your chances of succeeding in this interview, and signing a new job contract, will be very slim.
 We prepared a list of common interview questions for this job, to help you to prepare for the meeting with the HR managers (or with a branch manager, who can also lead the interview in a banking center).

-Why do you want to become a personal banker?
+Why do you want to become a personal banker (relationship banker)?

 Do you apply because you need (and want) money, or is there something else that drives you forward?
 We all need to earn money, but the difference between an average and an excellent employee (a difference each customer of a bank will easily spot), is that an excellent employee does not go to work only to earn money.